 Trying out activities in Camp John Hay is highly-recommended.

 Baguio was a former mining town in the early 20th century.
 To get a glimpse of that past, you have to visit Mines View Park.
 This park sits on a ridge on the northeast side of Baguio.
+Exploring the park is one of the recommended leisure activities in Baguio.

 As such, its main attraction is a viewing deck that offers a stunning view of the Cordillera Mountains and Benguet's old copper and gold mines.